performant-software/Neatline/README.md

 The basic workflow is simple:

-  * Create a starting environment for your exhibit using georectified historical maps, static images, or real-geography base layers (Google Maps or OpenStreetMap layers).
+  * Create a starting environment for your exhibit using georectified historical maps, static images, or real-geography base layers (Google Maps or OpenStreetMap).

   * Create records for the exhibit.
 Records can represent anything at all - letters, stanzas, people, events, or a completely heterogeneous mix of things.